 \section{Experiments}

-We test our models on Rayleigh-B\'enard convection and ocean currents and temperatures.
-We also evaluate on diffusion systems with similar results, but due to space limitations we encourage readers to see Appendix \ref{heat_diffusion} for these results.
-Additional implementation details and a detailed description of energy spectrum error can be found in Appendices \ref{implementation} and \ref{energy_spectrum}.
+We test our models on Rayleigh-B\'enard convection and real-world ocean currents.
+We also evaluated on the heat diffusion systems, see Appendix \ref{heat_diffusion} for more results.
+The implementation details and a detailed description of energy spectrum error can be found in Appendices \ref{implementation} and \ref{energy_spectrum}.

-\paragraph{Experimental Setup.} Our goal is to show that adding symmetry improves the physical accuracy of dynamics prediction. \texttt{ResNet} and \texttt{U-net} are the best-performing models for our tasks \citep{rui2019tf} and well-suited for our equivariance techniques.
+\paragraph{Evaluation Metrics.} Our goal is to show that adding symmetry improves both the accuracy and the physical consistency of predictions.
+For accuracy, we use Root Mean Square Error ({RMSE}) between the forward predictions and the ground truth over all pixels.
+For physical consistency, we calculate the Energy Spectrum Error ({ESE}) which is the RMSE of the log of energy spectrum. {ESE} can indicate whether the predictions preserve the correct statistical distributions of the fluids and obey the energy conservation law, which is a critical metric for physical consistency. \paragraph{Experimental Setup.} \texttt{ResNet}\citep{resnet} and \texttt{U-net}\citep{unet} are the best-performing models for our tasks \citep{rui2019tf} and are well-suited for our tasks.
 Thus, we implemented these two convolutional architectures equipped with four different symmetries, which we name \texttt{Equ-ResNet(U-net)}.
-We use rolling windows to generate sequences with step size 1 for RBC data and step size 3 for ocean data.
-All models predict raw velocity/temperature fields up to $10$ steps autoregressively using the MSE loss function that accumulates the forecasting errors.
-We use 60\%-20\%-20\% training-validation-test split across time and report the averages of prediction errors over five runs.
-We calculate the Root Mean Square Error (\textbf{RMSE}) of forward predictions from the ground truth over all pixels, as well as the Energy Spectrum Error (\textbf{ESE}) which is the RMSE regarding the log of energy spectrum. \textbf{ESE} can indicate whether the predictions preserve the correct statistical distribution and obey the energy conservation law, which is a critical metric for physical consistency.
+We use a rolling window approach to generate sequences with step size 1 for the RBC data and step size 3 for the ocean data.
+All models predict raw velocity and temperature fields up to $10$ steps ahead auto-regressively.
+We use the MSE loss function that accumulates the forecasting errors.
+We split the data 60\%-20\%-20\% for training-validation-test across time and report mean errors over five random runs.